 Attendance at Annual Meetings

-We encourage, but do not require, the members of our Board of Directors to attend our annual meetings.
-Five of our seven directors attended our Annual Meeting of Stockholders held on May 14, 2009.
+We encourage, but do not require, the members of our Board to attend our annual meetings.
+Three of our seven directors attended our Annual Meeting of Stockholders held on May 12, 2011.

 Compensation Committee Interlocks and Insider Participation